daniwenne/OBmenu/README.md

-# OBmenu
+# stupidmenu
-Simple but modern menu to be used on lxqt.
+Menu for lxqt following the KISS principle (Keep It Simple and Stupid).

+Run menu at startup `python stupidmenu.py`
+Use `toggle.sh` to toggle menu.

+Dependencies:
+-Tkinter
+-CairoSVG
+-Pillow